zjrohrbach/markdown-wkshts/Honors-Agenda.md

-Thu, May 13 / Fri, May 14
+Mon, May 17 / Tue, May 18
 ==================

 Agenda
 ---------
-**Objective:** Be able to explain the concept of *electric field* and apply it.
+**Objective:** Be able to explain how electric field gives rise to the possibility of electrical circuits and be able to describe Ohm's Law

 1. Notes on **Electric Field**
 2. Do a few [Practice Problems][prac]